greenweb/Easy-Redirect-By-IP/Readme.txt

  * A: No, this would create an infinite loop

 * Q: My IP address has changed now I can't access my site
- * A: If you bookmarked your
+ * A: If you bookmarked your passkey url you can use that - other wise you'll need to FTP up to your server and delete or rename this plugin's folder:

+**/wp-content/plugins/easy-redirect-by-ip/**

 == Upgrade Notice ==